nkuttler/django-webmaster-verification/README.rst

 This application allows various webmaster tools to verify that a django site is managed by you.

-The only supported method of verification is accessing xml file on your server.
-Only one verification code is supported at the moment.
+The only supported method of verification is by accessing a file on your server.
+Only one verification code per service provider is supported at the moment.

 - `Google Webmaster Tools <https://www.google.com/webmasters/tools/home>`_
 - `Bing Webmaster Tools <https://ssl.bing.com/webmaster/Home/>`_